 Qk032 Recombinant human R-spondin 3 protein is a 17 kDa bioactive fragment of human R-spondin 3 protein comprised of the two cysteine-rich furin-like domains, which are essential for its activity in stem cell and organoid culture.
-Our recombinant R-spondin 3 has been purified to homogeneity and is animal-free to prevent undesired effects from animal protein contaminants when adding to chemically defined culture media.
+Our recombinant R-spondin 3 has been purified to homogeneity and is animal-free to ensure batch to batch consistency when adding to chemically defined culture media.

 £170.00 – £1,600.00